 HOUSING AND RESETTLEMENT

-The municipality of General Trias recorded a total number of 22,898 occupied housing units as per 2000 Census of Population and Housing.
+The City of General Trias recorded a total number of 22,898 occupied housing units as per 2000 Census of Population and Housing.
 Of these, 65.40 percent (14,976) were single houses while 23.91 percent (5,475) were multi-unit residential.
 About 67.43 percent or 15,440 of the total occupied housing units make use of concrete as construction materials of the outer wall.
 Most of the housing units use galvanized iron or aluminum as construction materials of the roof.
 The ratio of household to occupied housing units is registered at 1.02 while the household population to occupied housing unit is recorded at 4.68.

 Presently, there were 58 registered residential subdivisions comprising the town, indicating an increase from 51 in 2003.
 Private developers have put up several economic socialized housing projects as part of their 20 percent total subdivision area appropriation or the BP 220 requirement, with a total number of 25 for the year 2005.
 On the other hand, there are currently eight (8) relocation/resettlement projects in General Trias intended for the displaced residents particularly from Metrosouth, Eagle Ridge Golf and Country Club and Parklane Country Homes.
 The displaced families from Freedom Islands in Pasay City were the target beneficiaries of the Pabahay 2000 Project.